ZR0W/KIND/README.md

 April 19: document.activeElement seems like a valid way to get the user input area across different websites (as pooposed to checking 'input' tag name).

+April 21: now, on every keyevent, extension is able to search for designated keywords in the focused element (input, contenteditable div, etc).

 ## comments
 In order to make up for lost time in the semester, we are not using the background script for most of the logic, which I suspect may be prefered.